calyxir/calyx/docs/tutorial/frontend-tut.md

     We have set you up for success: the MrXL parser already parses `-` and `/` into `sub` and `div` respectively.
     Now, in `gen_calyx.py`, you need to check for "sub" and "div" as possible binary operations, and then invoke the appropriate cell-builders of the `builder` library.
     For reference, see how the `+` and `*` operations are handled at present.
-    For "fun", take a look at how Calyx implements [multiplication](https://github.com/cucapra/calyx/blob/master/primitives/binary_operators.sv#L27-L45), and how that maps to the existing invocation to create a 32-bit multiplication cell using the `builder`!
+    For "fun", take a look at how Calyx implements [multiplication][binary-mult], and how that maps to the existing invocation to create a 32-bit multiplication cell using the `builder`!

 2.
     > All `reduce` operations must be performed sequentially, i.e., with parallelism factor `1`.